nawaf-m/flow/README.md

 ![alt mina_stampede](https://github.com/nawaf-m/flow/blob/master/img/minaStampede.png "Mina Stampede 2015")

 ## Inspiration
 On September 2015, more than 2,400 pilgrims died during the Mina stampede tragedy.
 The media labeled it as the deadliest Hajj disaster in history.
 We want to build a solution that prevents such tragedy from happening again.
 We want to save lives.

+Let the Human River Flow.

 ## Solution - what it does
 Flow is a solution designed to equip the Ministry of Hajj and official Hajj organizers with the capability of real-time monitoring of pilgrims’ traffic, the ability to predict and prevent dangerous congestions, and seamless Tafweej scheduling (current mechanism for organizing the traffic of pilgrims) updates.